 For determining the bad debt expenses, multiply the percentage by the total credit sales of a business.

 Suppose a business reports the total credit sales of $30000.
 If they estimate 5% of credit sales is non-collectible, then the business estimates that it will incur $1500 (30,000 x 5) as a bad expense.

 If you are using the allowance method for calculating bad debts, there are

 Utilize them for off-setting the accounts receivable balance.

 You must debit bad debt expenses and credit allowance for doubtful accounts to record the bad debt expenses.

 |29-June-18||Bad Debt Expense||$200|

 |Allowance for Doubtful accounts||$200|

 |01-July-18||Allowance for Doubtful accounts||$200|

 If you are using a write-off method, then you should report the entire balance in accounts receivable as a current asset on the balance sheet.
-It shows the debit to the accounts receivable and credit to the bad debt expense account.
+It shows the debt to the accounts receivable and credit to the bad debt expense account.